mabbasiazad/NeuralNetworks/README.md

 4. [Autoencoders and RNNs](./A4)
    - Deep `Autoencoder` Neural Network (trained and tested on `MNIST` dataset)
    - Implementing Backprop Through Time (`BPTT`) (a learning algorithm for recurrent neural networks (`RNN`s))
+   - Making Use of RNN to Generate Likely Sequence of English Sentences
-   - Training and Testing of `RNN` Class on sequence of letters in a text (a simplified version of On the Origin of Species by Charles Darwin)
+      - Application: Training and Testing of `RNN` Class on sequence of letters in a text (a simplified version of On the Origin of Species by Charles Darwin)